thegleb/CarND-Advanced-Lane-Lines/writeup.md

 - My definition of "line not found" is very simplistic - a line is considered as not found if we couldn't fit a polynomial to it.
 The pipeline doesn't check curvature or approximate where the left or right lane line is "supposed" to be.
 This would be one point of improvement.
 - The warp transform is very dependent on one angle of the camera.
 For example, the challenge video looks to be filmed from a slightly different perspective, so we have to re-calculate the transform for that specific case.
 A more automated case that can calibrate itself from a straight-line view could be helpful.
 - I am not super happy with my sobel filter skills, as that part of the filtering gets pretty useless in parts of the (easier) challenge video.
 The parts of that video where the car is in the tunnel basically become pretty useless with the filter setup I have currently.
 Color filters on an otherwise unmodified image have not been super useful in my testing, so further work would be needed to get that part of the challenge to work.
+- Code can be organized a bit better; I'd probably introduce a new Lane class that would contain some additional logic about combining the left and right lane boundaries.